jadejhagru/coding-flashcards/README.md

 ## Project Description
 * This is Project 2 for UofT Bootcamp.
 This is a coding flashcard application where any students can learn about coding and study in a more effective way.
-* User will be prompted to create and account.
+* User will be prompted to create an account.
 * User can then login and will be directed to our dashboard where they can add, edit, or delete flashcards.

 ## User Story